Ultimate-Coding/Content-Slider/README.md

 # Content-Slider
-- I create multiple instances of the component in the same page, each one with different configurations:
+- I created multiple instances of the component in the same page, each one with different configurations:
 (autoplay / interval / slides).

 - I tested the code on different browsers, and everything worked fine.